theodinspire/theodinblog/content/blog/deploying-a-vm.md

 the successful build was.
 This post is actually the test to determine if pushing into this blog's repository will trigger a build, but if you don't see anything after this sentence you can assume that I have been successful.

+Whelp.
+I had one more step: set up GitHub to send the payload to my Jenkins server to trigger the build.
+Here I go again.